England: Yorkshire Dales

 Outward: Half-hourly train to Thirsk (2hrs+ direct) then two-hourly bus to Ripon (40 mins), or Harrogate via Leeds or York (~3 hrs) then half-hourly buses to Ripon (total allow 4 hrs) OR pre-bookable taxi from Thirsk or Harrogate to first hotel.

 Return: Taxi to Settle (included), train to London via Leeds (total 4 hrs) OR pre-bookable taxi direct to airport.

 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.

 Where You'll Stay

-A lovely range of accommodation, including excellent B&B’s, a tea rooms, four pubs, and two country house hotels (as upgrade/alternatives).
+A lovely range of accommodation, from excellent B&Bs, through pubs to two country house hotels (as upgrade/alternatives).

 Pateley Bridge – Talbot House (B&B)

 A fine tea room doubling as a guest house in the centre of the town.
 Well appointed bedrooms.Website

 Hebden – Clarendon Hotel (B&B)

 Old coaching inn, now a pub-with-rooms and a tremendous award-winning kitchen presided over by Alsace chef Lionel.Website